 Equity awards granted by a parent company to employees of a subsidiary are recognized in the financial statements of the subsidiary.
-During the three months ended March 31, 2022 and 2021, the Company recognized \$0.1 million and de minimis of unit-based compensation expense in its consolidated statements of operations related to awards in the ASMC Plan, respectively.
+During the six months ended June 30, 2022, the Company recognized \$0.1 million of unit-based compensation expense in its condensed consolidated statements of operations related to awards in the ASMC Plan, as compared to de minimis for the six months ended June 30, 2021.

-On May 28, 2018, the Company adopted the Amended and Restated Long-Term Incentive Plan that reduced the authorized available awards to be issued under the ASCo Plan from 149,425 to
+On May 28, 2018, the Company adopted the Amended and Restated Long-Term Incentive Plan that reduced the authorized available awards to be issued under the ASCo Plan from 149,425 to 100,000.

-100,000.
 The ASCo Plan consists of equity grants of Class P units made to ASCo Participants at the discretion of the plan administrator.
 Pursuant to the terms of the ASCo Plan, to the extent that an award is canceled, any and all Class P units that are canceled and repurchased will be available again for new awards under the ASCo Plan.